RedBearSys/RedBear.Auth.ServiceClient/README.md

 Ensure you use the details provided by Red Bear in the `OAuth2Params` class.

-It goes without saying that access tokens expire!
-The calling code will need to manage the expiry scenario: i.e. establish that the current UTC date and time is *after* `token.Expires` and therefore request a new access token.

 ### Managing Access Tokens

 Access tokens issued by Red Bear's Auth server are short-lived.
 When an access token expires, you'll need to obtain a new token to continue accessing APIs.